dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 #### Uninstantiation error

 An argument or one of its components is instantiated, and an uninstantiated argument or argument component is required.
+In effect, "I need some space for output".

+Note that the atom expresses what is _lacking_ (an "uninstantiation" is lacking), not what _is the problem or what is the matter_
+(that would mean the atom be `required_uninstantiation_error` or something similar).
+Again, unusual.

 ```
 Formal=uninstantiation_error(Culprit)